nicolenair/kl-bus-reliability-tracker/README.md

 | Intermediate | `int_max_stop_sequence` | Derives the last stop sequence per trip from realtime data |
 | Mart | `mart_punctuality` | Final punctuality metrics joining realtime and static schedule data |

+### BigQuery table partitioning & clustering
+Note that for the purposes of query time optimization, the mart_punctuality table was partitioned by  `actual_arrival_time` (datetime) and clustered by `route_id` (categorical).
+The reason for this is that in the Looker Studio, we allow viewers to filter by dates, and route_id.

-## Reporting Dashboard - Looker Studio
+### Reporting Dashboard - Looker Studio

 **Looker Studio** connects directly to BigQuery mart tables.
 Global period filter (today / this week / this month) drives both reports simultaneously.